tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-IntroXmlTei.md

 - also known as **encoding** or **annotation**

 Note: <hi class="cImportant">descriptive mark-up allows for easier re-use of data</hi>

-# Mark-up: some more definitions

-- mark-up makes explicit the distinctions we want to make when processing a string of bytes
-- mark-up is a way of naming and characterizing the parts of a text in a formalized way
-- It's (usually) more useful to mark up what we think things *are* than what they *look* like
+ -->

 # Mark-up: separation of form and content

 - *Presentational* mark-up cares more about fonts and layout than meaning
-- *Descriptive* mark-up says what things are, and leaves the rendition of them for a separate step
+- *Descriptive* mark-up says what things are, and leaves the rendition of them for a separate step.
+This is also known as *encoding* or *annotation*
 - Separating the form of something from its content makes its re-use more flexible
 - It also allows easy changes of presentation across a large number of documents

+# Mark-up: some more definitions

+- mark-up makes explicit the distinctions we want to make when processing a string of bytes
+- mark-up is a way of naming and characterising the parts of a text in a formalized way
+- It's (usually) more useful to mark up what we think things *are* than what they *look* like

 # Mark-up is a scholarly activity!